Kohlberg Theory of Moral Development-B.Ed Notes

 Stage-V: Social Contract/ Individual Right

-Stage-VI: Universal Ethical principle
+Stage-VI: Universal Ethical Principle

-Level-1 : Pre-conventional Morality / Pre-morality
+Level-1: Pre-conventional Morality / Pre-morality

-The first level of morality, pre-conventional morality (most nine-years-old and younger, some over nine).
+- The first level of morality, is pre-conventional morality (most nine-years-old and younger, some over nine).
 At this stage, we do not have a personal code of morality.
 Instead, our moral code is shaped by the standards of adults and the consequences of following or breaking their rules.

-At this level, authority is outside the individual and reasoning is based on the physical consequences of the action.
+- At this level, authority is outside the individual and reasoning is based on the physical consequences of the action.

-It can be further divided into two stages: obedience and punishment and Individualism and exchange
+- It can be further divided into two stages: obedience and punishment and Individualism and exchange

-Stage-I: Obedience and punishment
+Stage I: Obedience and punishment

-Example: A fourth-grade child refrains from running in the hallway (Corridor) to avoid the consequences involved in breaking the school rules.
+- Example: A fourth-grade child refrains from running in the hallway (Corridor) to avoid the consequences involved in breaking the school rules.

-Stage-II: Individualism and exchange/TIT for TAT
+Stage II: Individualism and exchange/TIT for TAT

-Example: Elementary school children think, if you break my pencil I will your (Tit for Tat)
+- Example: Elementary school children think, if you break my pencil I will your (Tit for Tat)

-Or Sharing tiffin (Individualism and Exchange)
+- Or Sharing tiffin (Individualism and Exchange)

 Level-2: Conventional Morality

-Conventional morality includes the society and societal roles in judging the morality of an action
+- Conventional morality includes the society and societal roles in judging the morality of an action

-Stage-III: Interpersonal Relationship/ Good Boy-Nice Girl Orientation
+Stage III: Interpersonal Relationship/ Good Boy-Nice Girl Orientation

-For example, A child gives away her lunch to a street peasant because she thinks doing so means being nice or good
+- For example, A child gives away her lunch to a street peasant because she thinks doing so means being nice or good

-Stage-IV: Law and Order Orientation
+Stage IV: Law and Order Orientation

-Example: Wear a mask and frequently hand sanitization to avoid spreading coronavirus
+- Example: Wear a mask and frequently hand sanitization to avoid spreading coronavirus

 Level-3: Post-Conventional Morality ( Late Adolescence/Adulthood)

-The post-conventional morality includes stage 5 and 6.
+- The post-conventional morality includes stages 5 and 6.
 This is mainly concerned with the universal principles that relate to the action done.
-Individual judgement is based on self-chosen principle and moral reasoning is based on individual rights and justice.

 Stage-V: Social Contract & Individual Right